How to improve your body image without dieting

 3. Reframe your unsupportive thoughts

+To feel better in your body you need to move away from attempting to change your appearance to instead changing the beliefs you have about your body.
 Remember, thoughts are not truth, if a thought is not helpful, you don’t have to act on it.
 In fact, the more you notice, label and reframe your thoughts, the weaker and less overwhelming the thought will become.

 Written by Emma Townsin, Registered Dietitian, Certified Intuitive Eating Counsellor